dimitriblock/BibleBox-USB/README.md

 ## License

-The content of this project is licensed under the GNU General Public License v3.0.
+The content of this project is licensed under the GNU General Public License Version 2.